nnevatie/capnwebcpp/README.md

 ## Status

-Early prototype of a server-side subset of the Cap'n Web protocol.
-The library currently provides a minimal but working implementation that interoperates with the original TypeScript/JavaScript capnweb client.
+Server-focused implementation of the Cap'n Web RPC protocol with bidirectional calling support. capnwebcpp provides WebSocket and HTTP-batch transports plus a MessagePort adapter, implements remap and a client-call path for server→client calls, and includes serialization hardening and robust lifecycle handling.
+The library targets server-side usage (no C++ client stubs) and interoperates with the original TypeScript/JavaScript capnweb client.

 | Feature | Status | Notes |
 | --- | --- | --- |